Germany's top court to rule on 'Maddie' suspect's release | DW | 22.06.2020

 The case reached the highest court after lower level courts in Kiel and Braunschweig failed to agree on which jurisdiction is responsible for taking the decision.

+Read more: Madeleine McCann case — The key events since her 2007 disappearance

-The Kiel court asked Braunschwieg to decide on the application for early release, because the court there had begun looking into the issue before the man's transfer to Kiel.
+The Kiel court asked Braunschweig to decide on the application for early release, because the court there had begun looking into the issue before the man's transfer to Kiel.

 But the Braunschweig court said that the application for early release had already been withdrawn.